AryaAhmadii/lumina/README.md

 ## Overview

-Lumina uses a Retrieval-Augmented Generation (RAG) pipeline to answer questions grounded in your own documents.
+This project uses a Retrieval-Augmented Generation (RAG) pipeline to answer questions grounded in your own documents.
 Place your PDF files in the `books/` directory before running the app.
 Lumina will chunk and embed them into a FAISS vector store, then use Mistral-7B (via HuggingFace) to generate answers at query time.

 The app exposes a Flask web interface running on port `5000`.